MentenAI/menten_gcn/docs/overview.rst

 Usage
 #####

-This workflow may be overwhelming but keep in mind that this is the entire training process.
-Let's walk through this slowly:

 .. image:: _images/MentenGCNOverview.png

 1. Start by loading your pose in python using any of our supported packages.

    - Just Rosetta and MDTraj right now.
 Get in touch if you want more!
-  - You will hopefully be training on more than just one pose

 2. Wrap your pose using the appropiate wrapper for your package.

    - See Classes -> Pose Wrappers

 3. Define a list of decorators to use to represent your pose.

    - See Classes -> Decorators
    - An example decorator would be PhiPsiRadians, which decorates each node with its Phi and Psi value

 4. Use this list of decorators to build a DataMaker